Netanyahu brands Australia's Albanese 'weak' over Palestinian state recognition

 Netanyahu's extraordinary public rebuke came after an Aug.
 11 announcement by Albanese that his government’s recognition of a Palestinian state will be formalized at the United Nations General Assembly in September.
 The announcement was followed by tit-for-tat cancellations of Australian and Israeli visas.

-“History will remember Albanese for what he is: A weak politician who betrayed Israel and abandoned Australia’s Jews,” Yetanyahu posted on social media Tuesday.
+“History will remember Albanese for what he is: A weak politician who betrayed Israel and abandoned Australia’s Jews,” Netanyahu posted on social media Tuesday.

 Albanese responded pointedly Wednesday: “I treat leaders of other countries with respect.
 I engage with them in a diplomatic way.”

-Australian Home Affairs Minister Tony Burke further inflamed Israel's anger Monday by cancelling the visa of far-right Israeli lawmaker Simcha Rothman, a member of Netanyahu’s coalition, who planned an Australian speaking tour.
+Australian Home Affairs Minister Tony Burke further inflamed Israel's anger Monday by canceling the visa of far-right Israeli lawmaker Simcha Rothman, a member of Netanyahu’s coalition, who planned an Australian speaking tour.

 Rothman is a member of the Religious Zionism party, which supports continuation of the war, the mass relocation of Palestinians through what it describes as voluntary migration and the reestablishment of Jewish settlements in Gaza.